 - It’s cosier than a hotel or B&B. Because you’re renting someone’s home or a room in their home, it has a warmer, friendlier feel than other less personal accommodation options.
 Sometimes you can use the kitchen and washing machine and sit in the garden with a morning coffee.
 Things you might do in your own home.

-- Because it’s easy for anyone to rent out their spare room on Airbnb, the long-term room rental market has taken a hit, causing something of a housing crisis in places where demand has far outstripped supply.
+- Economic knock-on effect.
+Because it’s easy for anyone to rent out their spare room on Airbnb, the long-term room rental market has taken a hit, causing something of a housing crisis in places where demand has far outstripped supply.
 If you’re a lodger looking for a room, you now either have to go through Airbnb itself, or pay above-market rates, which, in short, sucks.

 - You’re staying in someone’s house.
 This means you have to abide by their rules, and if your host is also staying there, you can sometimes feel like you’re invading their space and treading on eggshells.